 Champions help you advance your campaign as they are recognized individuals in your area of need.
 They also help add credibility to your campaign as they also make your campaign more visible.
 A champion in health will help your campaign reach contributors and influences in the health space faster.

-Remember that you need to do adequate planning before setting up your campaign and to constantly evaluate and revise every step in your fundraiser.
+Remember that you need to do adequate planning before setting up your campaign and to evaluate and revise every step in your fundraiser regularly.
 You are now ready to start fundraising!

 Leave a comment